awsdocs/amazon-sqs-developer-guide/doc_source/sqs-setting-up.md

 ## Step 4: Get ready to use the example code<a name="sqs-get-ready-to-use-example-code"></a>

-This guide shows how to work with Amazon SQS using the AWS Management Console and using Java\.
-If you want to use the example code, you must install the [Java Standard Edition Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/) and make some configuration changes to the example code\.
+This guide includes examples that use the AWS SDK for Java\.
+To run the example code, follow the set\-up instructions in [Getting Started with AWS SDK for Java 2\.0](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/)\.

-You can write code in other programming languages\.
-For more information, see the [documentation of the AWS SDKs](https://aws.amazon.com/tools/#sdk)\.
+You can develop AWS applications in other programming languages, such as Go, JavaScript, Python and Ruby\.
+For more information, see [Tools for developing and managing applications on AWS](https://aws.amazon.com/tools/#sdk)\.

 **Note**
 You can explore Amazon SQS without writing code with tools such as the AWS Command Line Interface \(AWS CLI\) or Windows PowerShell\.
 You can find AWS CLI examples in the [Amazon SQS section](https://docs.aws.amazon.com/cli/latest/reference/sqs/index.html) of the *AWS CLI Command Reference*\.
 You can find Windows PowerShell examples in the Amazon Simple Queue Service section of the *[AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/)*\.

 ## Next steps<a name="sqs-next-steps-setting-up"></a>

-Now that you're prepared for working with Amazon SQS, can [get started](sqs-getting-started.md) with managing Amazon SQS queues and messages using the AWS Management Console\.
-You can also try the more advanced Amazon SQS [tutorials](sqs-tutorials.md)\.
+You are now ready for [Getting started](sqs-getting-started.md) with managing Amazon SQS queues and messages using the AWS Management Console\.